-The subscription fee of $3,295 covers a 12-month subscription period and includes monthly updates.
+The subscription fee of $3,895 covers a 12-month subscription period and includes monthly updates.
+Service organizations must purchase a subscription for each client serviced using the RRDF.
 You will receive a renewal notice prior to the subscription expiration date.

 WHAT IS THE DDNC?

 The Deceased Do Not Contact List (DDNC) is a consumer service instituted in October 2005, sponsored by the Data & Marketing Association (DMA).
-The former contact information for deceased individuals is entered into our Mail, Telephone and E-mail Preference Services, and offered as a Stand-Alone file so that marketers can suppress them from marketing lists.
-On Preference Service files, the information for deceased individuals will be flagged so marketers will be able to run those specific names against their prospect marketing lists.
+The former contact information for deceased individuals is entered by friends and family of the deceased for the sole purpose of removing them from commercial marketing lists.

 WHAT IS THE PURPOSE OF THE DDNC?